allfed/GeomagneticModel/output/estonia/notes.md

 - Grid:
     - Aside from an odd switch of colours, the grids differ slightly, I'm guessing this is due to me using an older data set (from OpenGridMap instead of transnet_allfed as the latter does not have datasets available)

-Unsaved Figures, shown during runtime (is there a flag to change this behaviour?):
+Unsaved Figures, shown during runtime:

 - E-field.
 Does this look right, how do we tell?
 ![efield](E_field.png)